Position: SPECIALIST, PROGRAMS

 All Midwest communities and landscapes thrive through an integrated approach to environmental, economic, and social challenges.
 Our work is organized into distinct initiatives that move our mission forward, clearly define our work, and articulate impact.
 The programs functional hive strives to successfully address the challenges and creatively assist in sustainable solutions.

-The Program You’ll Work Within: Nature-Based Climate Solutions
+The Program You’ll Work Within: Sustainability & Support Services

 A Specialist performs program, administrative or organizational development-related tasks.
 Specialists are directed in their work on a day-to-day basis but manage large work projects with some guidance from Directors and Leads.
-Serves as liaison with clients and stakeholders and is responsible for ensuring timely communication, consistent workflow and high quality deliverables.
-Specialists represent the organization at public events and raise funds to support the organization.
+Serves as liaison with clients and stakeholders and is responsible for ensuring timely communication, consistent workflow and high-quality deliverables.
+Specialists represent the organization at public events and assist in raising funds to support the organization.
 Other core skillset attributes are:

 - Work in a timely and collaboratively manner on multiple deliverables with internal and external stakeholders

 - Manage projects including direct project work, engaging partners and collaborators, reporting and project administration duties, and managing budgets